Isuzu D-Max pickup review

 - Only one engine available

 Despite having sold several models in the UK in the past, Isuzu has now slimmed its range down to just one – the Isuzu D-Max pickup.
-The D-Max was facelifted in early 2017, with the main updates consisting of a new engine introduced to improve economy, two new gearboxes and some improvements to the interior.
+It’s had a few facelifts and updates in recent years, including the introduction of an XTR trim with upgraded suspension and heavy-duty tyres.

-Isuzu also offers the D-Max Arctic Trucks AT35.
+Isuzu has previously offered the D-Max Arctic Trucks AT35 and a new version of it may be sold at a later date.
 Developed in conjunction with the Scandinavian off-road specialists at Arctic Trucks, the AT35 is available as a double-cab.
 It features black wheels, tinted windows, a tailgate damper (for softer opening) and Arctic Trucks branding throughout.
-That’s in addition to the reversing camera, sat nav, keyless entry and Apple CarPlay of the Utah models.
+That’s in addition to the reversing camera, sat nav, keyless entry and Apple CarPlay.

-As if to prove the D-Max’s countryside appeal, Isuzu also offers the Huntsman Accessory Pack for the Utah Double Cab.
+As if to prove the D-Max’s countryside appeal, Isuzu also offers the Huntsman Accessory Pack for double-cab models.
 This includes dark green, grey or black paint, lockable firearm drawers, a towbar and an Aeroklas Commercial Canopy for the rear load bed, along with aluminium underbody protectors and other protective and aesthetic upgrades.

-All D-Max models come with air-conditioning, LED daytime running lights, electric windows and Bluetooth connectivity.
+All D-Max models come with air-conditioning, DAB radio, cruise control, electric windows and Bluetooth connectivity.
 Spend a bit more and you can have your Isuzu D-Max with sat nav, a rear parking camera, climate control, roof-mounted speakers and a load-bed liner.

 The one engine available is a 163bhp 1.9-litre diesel.
 It offers plenty of power – and enables the D-Max to carry up to 1,136kg and tow a 3,500kg braked trailer – but although it’s quieter than the previous 2.5-litre diesel engine, it’s still quite noisy compared to rivals.
 If you want a smoother drive, then the Nissan Navara or Mitsubishi L200 are better bets.